Sieep-Coding/snow-simulation/README.md

 ## Relaxing Snow Simulation, using raylib!

-This is a simple rain simulation application built using the Raylib library in C.
+This is a simple snow simulation application built using the Raylib library in C.

-The application creates a relaxing rain effect with customizable rain color, drop size, and density.
+The application creates a relaxing snow effect with customizable dnow color, drop size, and density.
 Features

-- Adjustable rain color
+- Adjustable snow color
-- Customizable raindrop size
+- Customizable snowdrop size
-- Adjustable rain density
+- Adjustable snow density
-- Wind effect for realistic rain movement
+- Wind effect for realistic snow movement

 ### Prerequisites